 Many organizations will not pay much attention to lost customers and will instead choose to focus on attracting new customers.
 While it may make sense to a few people, it is actually the least effective way to grow business and increase sales.
 Many studies have been carried out to determine which types of customers are more likely to make a purchase.
 And what this study found is that companies have quite higher chances of selling to former customers than to people who have never done business with the organization.
 What it means is that focusing on lost customers is one of the most effective approaches to grow a business.

 With traditional marketing, the majority of the people you reach won’t have any interest in or need your offerings.
-However, your previous customers do have a need for your offerings, or at least did at some point.
+However, your previous customers do have a need for your offerings, or at least did at some point and the customers who use your competitors product service which can be easily found using technographics data.
 Usually, they are pulled away by one of your competitors or stopped making purchases because of some issues they had encountered.
 And by using the customer win-back strategy, you can bring back more of those past customers to the fold and grow your business much faster than with traditional marketing efforts.